olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 Next, we enter the training loop, which will train for a number of epochs (**epochs** are user-specified), where within each epoch it will take `n_total_steps` based on how many batches of images are processed at once (the **batch size** is user-specified).
 In the training loop, the `images` and `labels` of the `training_loader` data are first passed to the computing device (recall these variables from the [Loading Data Section](#load)).
 Then, `model(images)` is called to actually process the image data to the CNN -- the results of the images going through the CNN are then set to the `outputs` variable.
-The loss function is then called, which calculates the final probabilities and error an image is a specific classification -- the loss function results are set to the `loss` variable.
+The loss function is then called, which calculates the final probabilities and error of an image in a specific classification -- the loss function results are set to the `loss` variable.

 To try and optimize the results for the next step, the `loss` results are then propagated backwards to the "beginning" so that the network can adjust its parameters.
 This is done by first using the previously defined `optimizer` to zero-out its gradients (to prevent double counting), explicitly back-propagate the error with `loss.backward()` and finally tell the network to adjust its parameters based on that back-propagation with `optimizer.step()`.